VertaAI/modeldb/client/verta/docs/tutorials/config.rst

     project: "My Project"
     experiment: "My Experiment"

-allows you go directly from instantiating a Client to working with your :class:`~verta.client.ExperimentRun` without needing to explicitly set the Project or Experiment in your code:
+allows you go directly from instantiating a client to working with your :class:`~verta.client.ExperimentRun` without needing to explicitly set the project or experiment in your code:

 ``workflow.py``